Summer Programs FAQ

 - Do you have student parking on campus?

 In consideration of the significant time commitment required by the on-campus CED Summer Programs, students are encouraged to live on or close to campus.
-There are many options, which are summarized here, linking to the housing sites.

 The cost of housing will depend on the length of the program and the type of accommodation you choose.
-There are many options which are summarized here.
+View options.

 If you are a minor and choose the housing option with embARC, find the cost here.

-While many students also use a bicycle to get around, you should note that Bauer Wurster Hall is located on the east side of campus which is somewhat elevated over the west side and Berkeley downtown.
+While students can also use a bicycle to get around, you should note that Bauer Wurster Hall is located on the east side of campus which is somewhat elevated over the west side and Berkeley downtown.

 Cancellation & Withdrawal